cloux/cloux.github.io/init/index.md

 This is the first and most important stage, started immediately after kernel finishes loading.
 It has to be stable and flexible enough, so the system **always** starts up.
 Changes like new network cards or damaged filesystems have to be recognized and dealt with.
 To make it more stable, and for other reasons, this whole thing might be packed into an initrd image file.

-Usually, the process is pretty straightforward.
-Make sure _/dev/_ path is populated, all drives are mounted, and system is ready to start applications.
-Optionally, log what it's going on so the user can repair potential issues.
+Usually the process is pretty straightforward.
+Make sure _/dev/_ path is populated, all drives are mounted and system is ready to start applications.
+Optionally log what it's going on so the user can repair potential issues.
 If anything fails, provide an emergency shell to the user.
-Some modern init systems try to run tasks in this phase in parallel, others decided to keep the boot stage sequential.
+Some modern init systems ([systemd](#systemd)) run tasks in this stage in parallel, others ([runit](#runit)) decided to keep the boot sequential.

 #### Running